GoogleChrome/web.dev/src/site/content/en/porting-gphoto2-to-the-web/index.md

 Here's an approximate dependency diagram (dashed lines denote dynamic linking):

-{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/ziuavwzLjYb5ZopEUzvi.svg", alt='A diagram shows "the app" depending on "libgphoto2 fork", which depends on "libtool". "libtool" block depends dynamically on "libgphoto2 ports" and "libgphoto2 camlibs".
-Finally, "libgphoto2 ports" depends statically on the "libusb fork".', width="800", height="481" %}
+{% Img src="image/9oK23mr86lhFOwKaoYZ4EySNFp02/ziuavwzLjYb5ZopEUzvi.svg", alt="A diagram shows 'the app' depending on 'libgphoto2 fork', which depends on 'libtool'. 'libtool' block depends dynamically on 'libgphoto2 ports' and 'libgphoto2 camlibs'.
+Finally, 'libgphoto2 ports' depends statically on the 'libusb fork'.", width="800", height="481" %}

 Most configure-based build systems, including the ones used in these libraries, allow overriding paths for dependencies via various flags, so that's what I tried to do first.
 However, when the dependency graph becomes complex, the list of path overrides for each library's dependencies becomes verbose and error-prone.
 I also found some bugs where build systems weren't actually prepared for their dependencies to live in non-standard paths.